MooVC/Fluentify/README.md

 }
 ```

-For record types:
+### Record Type Usage

 ```csharp
 [Fluentify]
 public record Person(ushort Age, DateOnly DateOfBirth, Name Name);
 ```

-The generated Fluentify extension methods preserve immutabiility, providing a new instance with the specified value applied to the associated property.
-Using the provided `Builder<T>` delegate, Fluentify can also create an instance of the required value for the associated property on your behalf and allow you to configure it.
+The generated extension methods preserve immutability, providing a new instance with the specified value applied to the associated property.
+Using the `Builder<T>` delegate, Fluentify can also instantiate the value for the associated property, allowing for it to be configured.

 ```csharp
 var person = new Person(...);